 Catholic Chaplaincy is a place for you to explore your faith as a young adult, to meet other young people with similar interests from a great range of backgrounds, and to get involved in activities and social outreach.

 Our administrative centre is at Newman House, 111 Gower Street, London WC1E 6AR.
-But for the academic year 2020-21 the chaplaincy is working out of St Aloysius Church at Euston and other local parishes.
+And for the academic year 2021-22 the chaplaincy is once again open to students and staff of London’s universities and colleges.
 There will be dedicated Masses and events for students, together with remote groups.
 Most of the London colleges also have their own dedicated Catholic Chaplain and student Catholic Society.
 You can find your college on the menu above.

 If you already have a strong faith, this is a chance to deepen it.
 If you are full of questions and doubts, this is a chance to share them and search for some honest answers about life and faith.
 Everyone is welcome.
 Don’t be shy.
 We hope to meet you at Mass or in one of the remote groups, or do get in touch with your college chaplain directly.

 On behalf of the whole chaplaincy team I would like to give a very warm welcome to everyone involved in the life of the chaplaincy.
 We hope that this will be a year of blessing for you as you take up or continue your studies.

 The Catholic chaplaincy is a home for all Catholics who belong to the Universities and other Higher Education Institutions in the Diocese of Westminster, and for all those who are seeking to grow closer to Christ and his Church.
 It is a place where faith is deepened and friendships are formed, so that we can witness to our faith through lives of love, joy, generosity, service and a commitment to evangelisation.